kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 - Use `npm start` or `npm run start:safe` which cap Node memory and disable source maps.
 - Ensure `REACT_APP_ENABLE_SOURCE_MAPS=false` in your env (or `.env`).
 - Keep `BROWSER=none`, `CHOKIDAR_USEPOLLING=false`, and `WDS_SOCKET_PORT=0` to minimize overhead and avoid websocket port issues in containers.
-- You may also export `NODE_OPTIONS=--max-old-space-size=256` explicitly in your CI job.
+- Export `NODE_OPTIONS=--max-old-space-size=256` explicitly in your CI job if needed.
+- Use the `healthcheck:wait` script to block until the server serves `/healthz.html`.

 ## Healthcheck

-You can verify the server is up (from the same container) with:
+Verify the server is up (from the same container) with:
 ```
 npm run healthcheck
 ```
 Or access the lightweight health page:
 - http://localhost:3000/healthz.html

-Health endpoint is served statically via `public/healthz.html`, so it responds without loading the React bundle.
+The health endpoint is served statically via `public/healthz.html`, so it responds without loading the React bundle.

 ## Customization

 ### Colors
 The main brand colors and tokens are defined as CSS variables in `src/App.css`.

 ### Components
 This template uses pure HTML/CSS components instead of a UI framework.
-You can find component styles in `src/App.css`.
+Component styles can be found in `src/App.css`.

 ## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation: https://reactjs.org/